-To the Board of Directors, Healthy Learning Academy, Inc. September 25, 2015
+To the Board of Directors, Healthy Learning Academy, Inc.

 Report on the Financial Statements.
-We have audited the financial statements of Healthy Learning Academy, Inc. (the School), as of and for the fiscal year ended June 30, 2015, and have issued our report thereon dated September 25, 2015.
+We have audited the financial statements of Healthy Learning Academy, Inc. (the School), as of and for the fiscal year ended June 30, 2022, and have issued our report thereon dated October 5, 2022.

 Auditors' Responsibility.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Chapter 10.850, Rules of the Auditor General.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Chapter 10.850, Rules of the Auditor General.

 Other Reports and Schedules.
-We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards, and Schedule of Findings.
-Disclosures in that report and schedule, which are dated September 25, 2015, should be considered in conjunction with this management letter.
+We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Required by Government Auditing Standards and Schedule of Findings.
+Disclosures in that report and schedule, which are dated October 5, 2022, should be considered in conjunction with this management letter.

 Prior Audit Findings.
 Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-In that regard, there are no uncorrected findings to report.
+In that regard, there were no findings reported in the preceding annual financial audit report.

 Official Title.
-Section 10.854(1)(e)5, Rules of the Auditor General, requires the name or official title of the entity.
-The official title of the entity is Healthy Learning Academy, Inc.
+Section 10.854(1)(e)5, Rules of the Auditor General, requires that the name or official title of the entity and the school code assigned by the Florida Department of Education be disclosed in this management letter.
+The official title of the entity is Healthy Learning Academy Charter School, and the school code assigned by the Florida Department of Education is 01-0981.